 The Church of Jesus Christ, despite all the distinctions between male and female, poor and rich and people of different ethnic origin, is one in the Lord.
 The Unitas Fratrum recognizes no distinction between those who are one in the Lord Jesus.
 We are called to testify that God in Jesus Christ brings His people out of every ethnic origin and language into one body, pardons sinners beneath the Cross and brings them together.
 We oppose any discrimination in our midst because of ethnic origin, sex or social standing, and we regard it as a commandment of the Lord to bear public witness to this and to demonstrate by word and deed that we are brothers and sisters in Christ.

 Jesus Christ came not to be served but to serve.
 From this, His Church receives its mission and its power for its service, to which each of its members is called.
 We believe that the Lord has called us particularly to mission service among the peoples of the world.
 In this, and in all other forms of service both at home and abroad, to which the Lord commits us, He expects us to confess Him and witness to His love in unselfish service.

 Our Lord Jesus entered into this world’s misery to bear it and to overcome it.
-We seek to follow Him in serving His people.
+We seek to follow Him in serving His brothers and sisters.
 Like the love of Jesus, this service knows no bounds.
-Therefore we pray the Lord ever anew to point out to us the way to reach our neighbors, opening our heart and hand to them in their need.
+Therefore we pray the Lord ever anew to point out to us the way to reach our neighbors, opening our hearts and hands to them in their need.

 Serving the World

-The Unitas Fratrum recognizes that it is called into being and has been sustained hitherto only by the incomprehensible grace of God.
-Thanksgiving and praise for this grace remain the keynote of its life and ministry.
+The Unitas Fratrum recognises that it is called into being and has been sustained hitherto only by the incomprehensible grace of God.
+Thanksgiving and praise for this grace remains the keynote of its life and ministry.

 In this spirit it awaits the appearing of Jesus Christ, goes forward to meet its Lord with joy, and prays to be found ready when He comes.